arrikenw/underbrewed/README.md

 | X   | Male   | Unemployed                     | 30                                                    |

+As with our interviews, the demographic breadth of participants for our "Think Aloud" evaluation was quite limited – all participants were male, were of similar ages, and were either university students or planning on undertaking tertiary studies, and this homogenity could limit our ability to accurately assess aspects of our game.
+However, as our game lacks a story or complex characters and is firmly grounded within a fantasy world, we expect these factors to have little bearing on how the game is played or perceived.

+All participants had a high level of familiarity with video games, and this has both benefits and drawbacks - on one hand, this familiarity could cause our evaluation of our game to be biased, as users may have played similar games before and could use their prior knowledge to supplement sections of the game where goals or mechanics were not communicated clearly.
+On the other hand, this familiarly meant that we could easily identify where our game failed to meet the expectations of a typical “gamer” and target such areas for improvement.

 #### Strengths and weaknesses of methodology
-The breadth of this demographic research was quite limited – all participants were either university students or planning on undertaking tertiary studies.
-Furthermore, all participants were male and sat within a similar age range.
-However, as our game is quite simple and lacks a story, we expect these factors to have little bearing on how the game is played or perceived.

-Additionally, all participants had some degree of familiarity with video games.
-This familiarity could cause our evaluation of our game to be biased; for example, users may have played similar games before and could use their prior knowledge to supplement sections of the game where goals or mechanics were not communicated clearly.
-On the other hand, this familiarly meant that we could easily identify where our game failed to meet the expectations of a typical “gamer”.
-Another area of weakness of our querying method was that the lack of a dialogue between the participant and examiners meant that feedback was mainly focused on the initial stumbling blocks users faced - in more collaborative methods (eg. cooperative evaluation), users can be moved forward, allowing for feedback to be provided across the entire game.
+An area of weakness of our method was that the lack of a dialogue between the participant and examiners meant that feedback was mainly focused on the initial stumbling blocks users faced - in more collaborative methods (eg. cooperative evaluation), users can be moved forward, allowing for feedback to be provided across the entire game.
 However, as our users couldn't seek assistance to overcome areas of confusion, their feedback would often be limited to a subset of the game's mechanics and systems.
 As our tutorial was quite lacklustre when we performed our observations, we received limited feedback on later stages of the game.

+However, a benefit of our method was that we could gain a better idea of the "blind" experience of a user, revealing how the game would actually be played by a brand new player.
+This provided significant insight into the failings of our tutorial system, and helped us identify common user errors and misinterpreted/underutilized mechanics.

 ## Evaluation and changes implemented